-From animal skin to leather.
-How do they do it?
-Leather-making is an ancient practice that has continued to exist for many centuries now.
-This ancient practice of turning raw animal hide into something strong and durable greatly relies on one certain phase.
-This is the leather tanning phase.
-This step is what turns rawhide into the reliable material we all know and love.
+Leather-making is an ancient practice that has continued to exist for many centuries.
+This time-honored craft of turning raw animal hide into something strong and durable greatly relies on one certain phase: the leather tanning phase.
+This step is what turns rawhide into the reliable material we all know and love, and understanding it reveals the remarkable intersection of science, tradition, and human ingenuity.

 Key Takeaways